 Llama and alpaca were introduced as new species to Norway in 1997-98.
 Some animals are imported every year, many of which originate in countries where paratuberculosis is endemic.
 Faecal samples from five animals older than four years of age are collected in each herd each year.
+In herds with less than five animals should all animals be sampled.
 In addition, organ samples are collected at slaughter and from animals that die when older than four years.